 - If the OU Libraries do not have a copy of your book, or all of our copies are checked out, use the Search OhioLINK button to see if another school in Ohio has a copy of your book..

 - As long as there is a copy in Ohio Link that is listed as Available, you can use the Request this Item link to request that the item be sent here.

 - You’ll be asked to choose your school — pick Ohio University from the drop down menu– and then enter your name and PID (from your ID card, leaving off the “P”).

-- You will receive an email when the item is available for pickup at the fourth floor circulation desk.
+- You will receive an email when the item is available for pickup at the fourth floor service desk.
 You’ll be able to check it out for three weeks, with up to four renewals (use Your Library Record to renew).
 Please note, however, that the school that owns the book can put a hold on the book, preventing you from renewing it, and possibly requiring the book to be returned before the end of the quarter.